Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Physical features of Tamil Nadu

-Tamil Nadu is located on the Indian Peninsular plateau will is also called Deccan Plateau.
-It was part of the ancient Gondwana land which broke away 135 million year ago during the Cretaceous Period.
+Tamil Nadu is located on the Indian Peninsular plateau will is also called the Deccan Plateau.
+It was part of the ancient Gondwana land, which broke away 135 million years ago during the Cretaceous Period.
+The physical features of Tamil Nadu influence its Climate of Tamil Nadu, rainfall patterns, and vegetation.

-Tamil Nadu physical features include high eroded mountains, shallow deep valleys and plains.
+Tamil Nadu’s physical features include high eroded mountains, shallow deep valleys and plains.
 Overall its slopes towards the east.

-Tamil Nadu Physiography is divided into West Ghats, Eastern Ghats, Plateaus, Coastal and Inland Plains.
-Let us see the description of east Physiography.
+Tamil Nadu Physiography is divided into the Western Ghats, Eastern Ghats, the Plateaus, the Coastal and Inland Plains.
+Let us see the description of East Physiography.

 Western Ghats